davidgiga1993/libgdx/README.md

 In this fork all input events are directly passed to the listeners from the OS input thread.
 Therefore you need to make sure your application can properly handle inputs from a non rendering thread.

+### Sensors
+All sensor code is removed and the whole android input stack has been rewritten

 # Fixes
 ## Android 6.0
 A bug in proguard and android 6.0 causes crashes in code which can never crash.
 This is taken care of in this fork.

+## Android Multitouch
+In libgdx are a couple of bugs in the input processing for android which causes three finger tapps not to be handled correctly.
+This has been fixed in this fork.